 Kippei Katakura is a 17-year-old playboy who spends his time chasing girls, careless of their feelings.
 But when his 5-year-old cousin Yuzuyu comes to live with his family after her mother's sudden disappearance, Kippei is put in charge of taking care of her.
 As Kippei gets to know Yuzuyu and starts to understand how she feels, he also begins to realize that all girls were like Yuzuyu once...

 Overall Aishiteruze Baby proved to be a very enjoyable shoujo manga to read.
-I am a regular guy who, never before, read any shoujo manga and yet I found this story very heart-warming, as it’s full of a lot of social issues and the everyday troubles of looking after a kid.
+As a guy into my typical shounen battle manga and seinen thrillers, I am glad that this is my first endeavour into shoujo manga.
+As I found this story to be very heart-warming, full of some fairly universal social issues and the everyday troubles of looking after a kid.
 The story never really felt dragged out and it flowed at a steady pace.
-There’s a decent amount of comedy, romance and drama and none of these elements seemed overbearing, which can be somewhat of a double-edged sword.
-This manga really isn't for everyone but I seemed to enjoy it, for its casual, heartfelt story.
+There’s a decent amount of humour, romance and drama and none of these elements seemed overbearing, which can be somewhat of a double-edged sword, as some of the issues do seem rather trivial.
+Making it a very casual and heartfelt read.

 This was, quite possibly, the first manga I ever read from start to finish.
 When I was finished with it it was easily my favourite manga (at that time it was defaulty my favourite) but still today, after reading just a little bit more manga this is still my favourite.